-Sony's RX1 is a full-frame compact camera.
-In fact it's the world's first and - excluding Leica's rangefinder models - only full-frame compact (ignoring the sister RX1R, that is).
+Sony's RX1 is the world's first and - excluding Leica's rangefinder models - only full-frame compact (ignoring the sister RX1R, that is).

 Now that won't necessarily mean much to many, except those in the know.
 In summary it means the RX1 has a whopping great sensor at its core - the same size as traditional 35mm film negatives, no less - putting it on par with what you'd find in super-pricey pro-spec DSLR camera.
 Hence the RX1's apparently bonkers near-£2,000 asking price.

 On the front of the RX1 is a fixed 35mm f/2.0 lens that doesn't compromise on quality, while the sensor is able to resolve wonderful image quality.
 But there's no compromise on price either: upon release the £2,500 recommended price tag saw the RX1 be among the priciest of compacts ever conceived.

 All that cash doesn't mean a ticket straight to compact heaven, however, as we've seen chromatic aberrations - those purple fringes around subject edges - in shots, while the autofocus is, well, it's just sluggish.

 Sometimes you love something enough for the great things it does to ignore its shortcomings.
 That's what the Sony RX1 has done to us - while it's got shortcomings, to a select group of snappers this chunk of well-thought-out metal and glass will be a full-marks camera.
 It definitely feels special, and that's why it's made our list - because it's like the (Japanese) Ferrari of the compact camera world and unlike anything else you can buy today.